 AARP Hearing Center

-The Federal Reserve is keeping interest rates on pause as it continues to monitor the direction of inflation, tariffs and economic growth.
+The Federal Reserve is pausing interest rates as it continues to monitor the direction of inflation, the job market and the pace of economic growth.

-The central bank announced on July 30 that it’s holding interest rates steady despite President Donald Trump’s calls for the Fed to cut rates to spur the economy — and potentially the stock market.
-As a result, the federal funds rate will stay at its current target level of between 4.25 and 4.50 percent.
+Following three consecutive rate cuts at the end of 2025, the central bank announced on Jan.
+28 that it's holding interest rates steady despite President Donald Trump's call for the Fed to cut rates.
+As a result, the federal funds rate will stay at its target level of between 3.5 and 3.75 percent.

 The announcement is a win for savers, especially for retirees who are living on a fixed income and regularly withdrawing money from savings accounts to pay their bills.
 It means interest rates on savings accounts will remain relatively high for the time being.